 - Victor Hugo

 In addition to his composing endeavors, he has enjoyed performing double bass throughout Europe and America and is proficient playing in styles from the baroque to the avant-garde.
-Recent performances include chamber music engagements with the London Symphony Orchestra Sound Hub and the Pythagoras Ensemble in England and Germany.
+Highlights include chamber music engagements with the London Symphony Orchestra Sound Hub and the Pythagoras Ensemble in England and Germany.

 His teaching background has been shaped by a number of different elements over the past decade.
 As the Manson Composition Fellow at the Royal Academy of Music (2012-14), Carter coached, conducted and recorded ensembles for undergrad and graduate students, as well as organized concerts, performances and exams.
 He also worked as a double bass teacher deputy at the Royal College of Music JD (2007-8) where he taught individual and group lessons.
-While studying composition at the Royal Academy of Music (MMus 2012), he successfully completed his Licentiate of the RAM teaching certification (LRAM), which instilled a solid foundational knowledge of the principles of teaching.
-He has also studied theory pedagogy and taught music theory to undergraduate students.
+While studying composition at the Royal Academy of Music (MMus 2012, PhD 2017), he successfully completed his Licentiate of the RAM teaching certification (LRAM), which instilled a solid foundational knowledge of the principles of teaching.

 In addition to composing, performing and teaching, Carter is an active audio producer/editor and has recorded numerous ensembles.
 His use of MIDI and audio sampling libraries, such as the Vienna Symphonic Cube, has become a creative medium that he frequently uses in his composition process.
 He is familiar with the latest DAW applications and is a proponent of the synthesis of modern music and technology.